JLanzuisi/Jack-SB/chapters/ch0.md

 no choice, something I have to accept and live with."
 I rose to leave, my eyes watering, avoiding his look of complacent contempt.
-"I hope you find someone normal, someone safe and secure, someone you can listen to, someone you can share your life with---you deserve that.
+"I hope you find someone normal, someone safe and secure, someone you can listen to, someone you can share your life with---you deserve that."

 I bid Alexander good-bye, softly kissing his forehead, and hurriedly left.